MateuszDrabik11/weather-fullstack/backend/README.md

 6. Saving data in runtime or `optionally` in preferred database (we want to see how you handle data)
 7. Instructions on how to run the application (we want to see your application in action)
 8. Readme with basic information about the application and features you've implemented
-+ 9. Bonus points for testing
+9. Bonus points for testing

+# Instruction